Provincie-Zuid-Holland/PDF-conversion-tool/README.md

   - [openpyxl](https://openpyxl.readthedocs.io/en/stable/)
   - [pillow](https://github.com/python-pillow/Pillow)

-## Test files
-Test files are also available in this repository and can be downloaded to test the tool:
-- 1 normal folder 'test files'
-- 1 zip folder 'test files_zip.zip'

 See the user manual for more information on the installation and use of the tool.

 ## Using the tool